awaescher/Olmolo/README.md

 ## Configuration

-Olmolo uses `appsettings.json` for its configuration.
-Here is a sample configuration:
+Olmolo uses `appsettings.json` for its configuration based on the following schema:

 ```json
 {